What are the best piano brands?

 Traditional ebony polish can be customized by adding contrasting woods or an inscription.
 Essentially there is no limit to the imaginative touches available.
-Below is a Fazioli customized with a silver plate.
+On the right is a Fazioli customized with a silver plate.
 Painting the soundboard a different color is also a discreet way to make the piano uniquely yours.

 The ultimate luxury piano, the most unique piano and also one of the most expensive pianos is the newly unveiled Aria by Fazioli – an artful combination of traditional ebony polish atop a curved metal belly balanced on a silver pedestal with leather inserts.

 Every Fazioli pianos is impeccably prepared at the factory, including very fine voicing — even perfect tuning of the duplex scales.
 When these instruments arrive after shipment from Italy, they do not have to be tuned by a dealer before delivery.
 That kind of stability and quality is next to non-existent in the piano industry.

 Warranty: 10 years, parts and labor, transferable to future owners within the warranty period.